char-tan/DreamSound/README.md

 There is a tendency for ouroboros audio to eventually become "overcooked" (bad screeching sound), decreasing the number of iterations per clip can increase the length of ouroboros before this occurs.

 Please explore the other parameters and see how they affect the output!
+I would love to hear clips generated with this project, I need to figure out a good way to receive them.

 ### Target Classes